 Management is responsible for our internal control over financial reporting, disclosure controls and procedures, and preparation of our consolidated financial statements.
-Our independent registered public accounting firm (independent accountants) for 2022, Ernst & Young LLP, was responsible for performing an independent audit of the consolidated financial statements and of our internal control over financial reporting in accordance with standards of the Public Company Accounting Oversight Board (United States) (PCAOB) and for issuing a report of the results.
+Our independent registered public accounting firm (independent auditors) for 2023, Ernst & Young LLP, was responsible for performing an independent audit of the consolidated financial statements and an audit of our internal control over financial reporting in accordance with standards of the Public Company Accounting Oversight Board (United States) (PCAOB) and for issuing reports thereon.
 As outlined in its charter, the Audit and Finance Committee is responsible for overseeing these processes.

-The Audit and Finance Committee met and held discussions with management and the independent accountants on a regular basis.
-The Audit and Finance Committee reviewed and discussed the audited consolidated financial statements and significant accounting matters with management and the independent accountants.
+The Audit and Finance Committee met and held discussions with management and the independent auditors on a regular basis.
+The Audit and Finance Committee reviewed and discussed the audited consolidated financial statements and significant accounting matters with management and the independent auditors.

-The Audit and Finance Committee discussed with the independent accountants the matters required to be discussed under auditing standards established from time to time by the PCAOB and by the rules of the Securities and Exchange Commission.
-The Audit and Finance Committee has received from the independent accountants the written disclosures and letter required by the applicable requirements of the PCAOB regarding the independent accountants' communications with the Audit and Finance Committee concerning independence.
-The Audit and Finance Committee discussed with the independent accountants their independence.
+The Audit and Finance Committee discussed with the independent auditors the matters required to be discussed under auditing standards established from time to time by the PCAOB and by the rules of the SEC.
+The Audit and Finance Committee has received from the independent auditors the written disclosures and letter required by the applicable requirements of the PCAOB regarding the independent auditors' communications with the Audit and Finance Committee concerning independence.
+The Audit and Finance Committee discussed with the independent auditors their independence.

-The Audit and Finance Committee discussed with the director of internal audit and independent accountants the plans for their audits.
-The Audit and Finance Committee met with the director of internal audit and independent accountants, with and without management present.
-Based on these reviews, discussions and reports, the Audit and Finance Committee recommended that the Board approve the audited financial statements for inclusion in our Annual Report on Form 10-K for the year ended December 31, 2022, and the Board accepted the Audit and Finance Committee's recommendation.
+The Audit and Finance Committee discussed with the director of internal audit and independent auditors the plans for their audits.
+The Audit and Finance Committee met with the director of internal audit and independent auditors, with and without management present.
+Based on these reviews, discussions and reports, the Audit and Finance Committee recommended that the Board approve the audited consolidated financial statements for inclusion in our Annual Report on Form 10-K for the year ended December 31, 2023, and the Board accepted the Audit and Finance Committee's recommendation.